Cloud repatriation to dedicated IT solutions

 Regulatory compliance and security

-Data protection and governance has become a priority in the digital economy.
-Therefore, organizations are increasingly focusing on adopting strict privacy and security measures.
-Not only for regulatory compliance, but also for business continuity reasons.
+Data protection and governance has become a priority in the digital economy, and local infrastructure solutions are gaining relevance in this regard.
+Organizations are increasingly focusing on adopting strict privacy and security measures, not only for regulatory compliance, but also for business continuity reasons.

-Another concern behind public cloud repatriation is data location.
+Another concern behind hyperscale public cloud repatriation is data location.
 Businesses must comply with security and privacy regulations, and best practices within the location they operate in.
 That is why, for instance, opting for cloud providers that host their services in European data centers makes it easier for companies to comply with the EU’s regulatory framework.
+In addition to reducing latency.

 When repatriating workloads, many organizations opt for a hybrid or multicloud approach.
 In such cases, it is important to reduce complexity to leverage the benefits and avoid issues.
 A multicloud approach offers an additional level of agility, especially for big and complex projects, but it demands a greater amount of management.

-Nevertheless, if properly managed, a hybrid approach increases resilience in case of a major outage, as companies rely on diverse cloud providers.
-Together with a strong Disaster Recovery and backups strategy, it also improves reliability and data availability, limiting the impact of a downtime due to a failure or any other incident.
+If properly managed, a hybrid approach increases resilience in case of a major outage, as companies rely on diverse cloud providers.
+Moreover, together with a strong Disaster Recovery and backups strategy, it also improves reliability and data availability, limiting the impact of a downtime due to a failure or any other incident.

 To sum up, cloud repatriation and mobility between environments will probably become a standard practice to optimize performance and costs over time.
 As projects evolve and IT teams become familiar with the cloud lifecycle, it is easier for them to determine which is the best deployment model for each workload, at each stage.